 Francis, who placed at #64 on the list, took to social media to question the merit of the list and to ask “what the fuck” it is actually for.

-“If it was for best producer, this is kind of fucking ridiculous to me,” he says, becoming increasingly exacerbated.
+“If it was for best producer, this is kind of fucking ridiculous to me,” he continued.
 “Daft Punk is number 72, they just worked with The Weeknd.
 Major Lazer’s number 44 – they had the #1 record in the world forever, like with the most streams ever!

-“So if it’s not for best producer in the world, then it should be for DJing, because it’s called DJ Mag.”
+So if it’s not for best producer in the world, then it should be for DJing, because it’s called DJ Mag.”

-“Where the fuck is Craze and A-Trak on the list?
-And if it’s not for that, and it’s just a popularity contest, then who the fuck are half of these people that I’ve never heard of in my entire life?”
+“Where the fuck is Craze and A-Trak on the list?”
+Francis said.
+“And if it’s not for that, and it’s just a popularity contest, then who the fuck are half of these people that I’ve never heard of in my entire life?”

 Francis concluded that the list might be based on an artist’s culinary abilities.
 “Is it a cooking list?
 Can Nicky Romero make great borscht?
 Is that what this list is for?”